/terms/freshness-signals · 4 min read · intermediate

 Freshness is signal-quality, not signal-quantity.
 Three concrete moves:

 • Match on-page freshness markers to schema dates: if you ship <time datetime="2026-05-14">Last updated May 14, 2026</time> on the page, the schema's dateModified should match.
-Mismatches trigger ambiguity flags.
+Mismatches can create ambiguity for crawlers and users about which date is authoritative.

 How it relates to other concepts